-• Ingress Port:
+• Ingress Port :

-Select the for which this ACE ingress applies. port All: The ACE applies to port.
+Select the for which this ACE ingress applies. port All: The ACE applies to all port.
 Port n: The ACE applies to this port number, where n is the number of the switch port.

-Policy Filter:
+• Policy Filter :

-ACE.
-Specify the number filter for this policy policy filter is specified. (policy filter status "don't-care".) is Specific: If you want to filter a specific policy with this ACE, choose this value.
-Two field for entering an policy value and bitmask appears.
+SpecifythepolicynumberfilterforthisACE.Any:Nopolicyfilterisspecified.(policyfilterstatusis"don't-care".)Specific:If you want to filter a specific policy with this ACE, choose this value.Two field forentering an policy value and bitmask appears.

-Policy Value :
+• Policy Value :